anjanisethi/ucsb-email-validator/README.md

 # UCSB Email Validator

 Created by **Anjani Sethi**

-\nProgram Management Office, UC Santa Barbara ITS Undergraduate in Statistics & Data Science + Communication
+Program Management Office, UC Santa Barbara ITS Undergraduate in Statistics & Data Science + Communication

 This is a simple web app buit with [Streamlit](https://streamlit.io/) that helps users identify and export invalid